 And while the Infinity has a moderate level of intensity overall, these rollers deliver a very deep massage.
 They penetrate deeply into the muscles that run along the sides of your spine, called the latissimus dorsi.

-There are head and neck pillow attached to the chair, but you can flip it up and over to the back for a higher level of intensity.
+There is head and neck pillows attached to the chair, but you can flip it up and over to the back for a higher level of intensity.

 This is great for getting a deep level of massage to the neck, the trapezius muscles, and to the base of the head.